vxsx/vimrc/README.markdown

 I have nothing to say.
 You may want to install ack and ctags.
 Also ruby.
 Git, of course.
+Oh, and there's no need to checkout to gh-pages branch.
+Seriously.

 TODO:
 =====